SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

 > * The formats of the database and various journal files
 > * The concept of page in the SQLite context and the purpose of various pages
 > * How a database is made platform independent
->   > All the data is stored in big endian?
+>   > QUES: All the data is stored in big endian?
 >   >
 >   > Yes, the database file and WAL file are all in big endian
 >
 > Basically, we have:
 > 1. The format of the database file
 >
->    > The detailed format of page is in Ch6
+>    > The detailed format of *page* is in Ch6
 >
-> 2. The format of the journal file
+> 2. The format of the legacy journal file
-> 3. The format of the WAL file (not in this chapter)
+> 3. The format of the new WAL file (not in this chapter)

 > * 3.1 Database Naming Conventions
 > * 3.2 Database File Structure
 >   * 3.2.1 Page abstraction
 >   * 3.2.2 Page size
 >   * 3.2.3 Page types
->   * 3.2.4 Database metadata
+>   * 3.2.4 Database metadata (DB file header)
 >   * 3.2.5 Structure of freelist
 > * 3.3 Journal File Structure
 >   * 3.3.1 Rollback Journal